meiqing-wang/Cow-TrackingbyClassification/README.md

 ### Classifier
-To train the classifier, the script `train_yolov8-cls.py` is used for all model sizes.
+To train the classifier, use the script `train_yolov8-cls.py`.
 ```sh
 python train_yolov8-cls.py
 ```